Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 Extensions: .chd .CHD .zip .ZIP .cue .CUE .ccd .CCD .toc .TOC \
 Bios: pcfx.rom

+### Pico-8
+Emulator: pico8-dyn \
+Rom Folder: pico-8/carts \
+Extensions: .png .PNG .p8 .P8 \
+Notes: Add the contents of your purchased Pico-8 Raspberry Pi Pico-8 zip to /roms/pico-8 folder and add your .png game files to \
+/roms/pico-8/carts folder then start pico-8 from pico-8 emulationstation menu. \
+***Be careful to not delete the existing sdl_controllers.txt file in the /roms/pico-8 folder or you will not have any pico-8!.***

 ### Playstation 1 (PSX)
 Emulator: (**lr-pcsx-rearmed**) lr-duckstation \
 Rom Folder: psx \